DheGit/ping-pong-xiiProj/README.md

 The aim of the project is to create a ping-pong game with two game-modes – ‘1 Player’ and ‘2 Players’ with a smooth, intuitive gameplay.

-NOTE : Before running "The Game.py", change the value of the variable 'Password' to your MySQL password in 'r.db_info'.
+NOTE : Before running "The Game.py", change the value of the variable 'Password' to your current MySQL password in 'r.db_info.py' file.

 Salient Features :